ccTokens/Smart-Contract/Smart Contracts Verification Guide.md

 STEP 1: Verify that the smart contract codes on the GitHub code repository are of the same version as the codes audited
 ---
-M-Tokens smart contract GitHub repository: https://GitHub.com/mtokens.
+URL of M-Tokens smart contract GitHub repository is https://GitHub.com/mtokens.
 Commit ID is `5c490c2`.

 The subject audited in the [PeckShield Audit Report](https://www.mtokens.network/PeckShield-Audit-Report-M-Tokens.pdf) also targets commit ID `5c490c2`.